wevm/wagmi/docs/react/getting-started.md

 <<< @/snippets/react/config.ts[config.ts]
 :::

-Check out the [TanStack Query docs](https://tanstack.com/query/v5/docs/react) to learn more about the library, APIs, and more.
+Check out the [TanStack Query docs](https://tanstack.com/query/v5/docs/react) to learn about the library, APIs, and more.

 ### Use Wagmi